LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components

+### version 0.??.??
+*Released*: ?? ????
+2020
+* DetailPanel/DetailPanelWithModel now take QueryConfig as a prop instead of QueryConfig & DetailDisplaySharedProps
+* Add docs for DetailPanel and DetailPanelWithModel
+* Add docs for naturalSort and naturalSortByProperty

 ### version 0.99.0
 *Released*: 14 October 2020
 * Introduce new mechanisms for loading assay resources; `withAssayModels`, `withAssayModelsFromLocation` and `asayPage`.